soltz/summer-2016/pydir/README.md

      -e2 vs. Npart
      -e3 vs. Npart

-nCh_QED.py
- -creates a histogram showing the frequency of different charged multiplicities for pythia QED processes

 phi_pT_eta_trento.py
  -Plots the values of phi, pT, and eta that are created for the trento backgrounds